2nd Tonbridge (Parish Church) Scout Group

 The scarf is claret and gold, and has a Bishop’s Cross badge which recognizes that the Group is part of Tonbridge Parish Church and in memory of the Group Chairman from 1946, Russell White, who became the first Bishop of Tonbridge in 1959.

 At first, the Group met in The Parish Room (now Hermitage Court) in East Street and occasionally in St. Saviour’s Hall (later used by the Red Cross) in Elm Lane just off Shipbourne Road.
 The Group had a band and led parades regularly.
-In 1928 the Group acquired a World War 1 Army hut for £100 and erected it on a site in Cannon Lane where Darby’s is today, opposite B&Q. The area was undeveloped countryside and the hut was reached by a narrow rural lane.
-After World War 2 the hut was moved to a site in The Ridgeway.
+In 1928 the Group acquired a World War 1 Army hut for £100 and erected it on a site in Cannon Lane where McDonald’s is today, opposite Go Outdoors.
+The area was undeveloped countryside and the hut was reached by a narrow rural lane.
+After World War 2 the hut was moved to its current site on The Ridgeway.